-Dr. Crockett performs all types of wisdom tooth removal at our practice, including extraction of impacted teeth and extraction of multiple teeth in one session.
+Dr. Bousaba performs all types of wisdom tooth removal at our practice, including extraction of impacted teeth and extraction of multiple teeth in one session.
 In most cases, removing each tooth takes only a few minutes.
-To ensure patient comfort, Dr. Crockett administers sedation dentistry when extracting wisdom teeth.
+To ensure patient comfort, Dr. Bousaba administers sedation dentistry when extracting wisdom teeth.
 With sedation, patients need someone to drive them to and from our office.

 After you have been made comfortable and sedated, the doctor will use various techniques to loosen and remove your third molars.
 He will administer dissolvable stitches to the extraction sites, then apply gauze to the area.

-Dr. Crockett performs all types of wisdom tooth removal, including extraction of impacted teeth, as well as extraction of multiple teeth in one session.
+Dr. Bousaba performs all types of wisdom tooth removal, including extraction of impacted teeth, as well as extraction of multiple teeth in one session.